 Iteration in Python

 Welcome to the world of loops!
 Today, we're going to learn about iteration, which is like teaching your computer to repeat tasks.
-Imagine if you could tell your computer to do your chores over and over again - that's the power of iteration!
+You tell it how many times to do it and it does it over and over again - that's the power of iteration!

 While Loops: The Repeating Magic